au-research/raido/doc/api-integration/permission-model.md

 The current permission model does not support the concept of users from multiple organisations collaborating on a shared raid.

-This is planned to be implemented with the new ORCID ID based permission model -
-which will included the concept of users editing raids across the boundaries between organisations and between regions (i.e. different registration-agents).
+This is planned to be implemented with the new ORCID ID based permission model - which will include the concept of users editing raids across the ownership boundaries between organisations and between regions (i.e. different registration-agents).
 That is, a user in one region: say a SURF-associated University in the EU; editing a raid associated with a University managed in a different region, say an ARDC-associated University in Australia.

 ```mermaid